andreweryan/earth-search/README.md

 ## Installation:

+From pip:
-From pip: `pip install earthsearch`
+`pip install earthsearch`

+From source:
-From source: clone the repo and run `pip install . `
+clone the repo
+`pip install . `

 ## Supported Features: